 This course provides a survey of fundamental biological principles for non-science majors.
 Emphasis is placed on basic chemistry, cell biology, metabolism, genetics, taxonomy, evolution, ecology, diversity, and other related topics.
 Upon completion, students should be able to demonstrate increased knowledge and better understanding of biology at it applies to everyday life.
-Under the CAA, this course satisfies the general education Natural Science requirement for the AA and AFA Degrees.
-It does not satisfy the general education Natural Science requirement for the AS degree.
+This course has been approved for transfer under the Comprehensive Articulation Agreement as a general education course in Natural Sciences.